 Please see our appendix for details needed to replicate our results.
 In particular, Appendix A provides the full list of our 300 tasks, instructions, and objects, as well as train and test task splits.
 Appendix B contains architectural hyperparameters and details for network layers, initialization, and optimizer settings.
-The remaining appendices detail aspects of our training/evaluation processes and provide additional ablations that were not fully described in the main text of our paper.
+The remaining appendices detail aspects of our training/evaluation processes that were not fully described in the main text of our paper.